DAILY BEST KNOWLEDGE

 Engineering and Infrastructure

 The Romans built massive road networks, aqueducts, amphitheaters, and public baths in many ways.
-Architects also used concrete and the arch, which made it possible to build large scale.
+Architects also used concrete and the arch, which made it possible to build on a large scale.

 Language and Culture